Jul 26 20160 comments

 Without a swimming pool pump and filtration system in your swimming pool, those clear waters will quickly turn murky.
 Yet, this is not necessarily a case where overkill is better.
 With an efficient system in place for your swimming pool, you should be able to just run it once a day and still maintain a hygienic water environment. read more…

 One complete cycle of the pool water should be sufficient to remove harmful organisms and small debris from the water.
 This means that the entire volume of water should make its way through the pump and filter.
-Knowing this could save you an enormous amount of money on your energy bill, and still keep your pool safe to swim in, you can also keep your energy bill down by looking into comparison sites such as Utility Bidder, offering cheaper utility package prices.
+Knowing this could save you an enormous amount of money on your energy bill, and still keep your pool safe to swim in.
+You can also keep your energy bill down by looking into comparison sites such as Utility Bidder, offering cheaper utility package prices.
 Energy comparison websites are an excellent resource when it comes down to securing a more affordable rate for your utility bills.
 However, some of these websites should be approached with caution as this overview of power to choose texas demonstrates.
 Ultimately, if you are considering comparing electricity rates online, be sure to do as much research as possible to ensure that you are getting the best deal for your needs.

 How Does the Pool Pump and Filter Work?

 A pools filtration system works in a closed loop.
 Water is drawn into the system through the skimmers and then circulated to the pump and motor.
 From here it passes through the strainer pot basket, which removes most of the debris before it is forced to the pump housing.
 After passing through the motor, the cartridge filters will remove the rest of the debris along with any contaminants that are leftover.